 If it isn’t already, JBL is becoming one of the best audio companies for the average person.
 Their products are relatively affordable and you usually get a pretty good sound out of them.
-Not to mention that basically they’re entire line of Bluetooth speakers are waterproof now, from the small JBL Clip to the Xtreme.
+Not to mention that their entire line of Bluetooth speakers is waterproof now, from the small JBL Clip 2 to the larger Xtreme.
 The newest speaker to join the party is the Charge 3.
 It now shares the same fabric covering as its brethren, but what else has changed?

 In the box you get the Charge 3, a charging block, a micro USB cable, and the warranty information and instruction booklet.

 The previous Charge 2 was splash proof, but JBL took it a step further with the Charge 3.
 This new model is IPX7 waterproof, meaning that you can submerge it completely in water.
 The shape of the speaker is similar to plenty of the other speakers in the JBL line-up.
 It’s cylindrical and also has exposed bass radiators on either end which definitely helps push out some sound.
 Up top, you’ll find the familiar set of buttons that JBL puts on all their speakers.
 They’re made of a soft plastic and are slightly raised above the speaker.
 The only buttons that aren’t raised are the power and JBL Connect buttons which are flush with the speaker.

 Not only does the fabric protect the speaker, but it also gives it a good grip.
 This can come in handy when the speaker is wet because — you know, waterproof.
 On the very front of the speaker is the only place you’ll find the JBL logo.
 I’m normally not a big fan of obvious logos, but this one isn’t that bad.